 Please look after yourself as you go through this guidance.
 This topic may be distressing.
-You may chose to go through it with a colleague or at a time that is best for you.
+You may chose to go through it with a family or staff member at a time that is best for you.
 Sources of support are included on the last slide.